Tom Price cares about government spending. Except when he doesn't.

 "We aren't going to continue spending millions of taxpayers' dollars promoting a failed government program," a spokesman said at the time.
 "Once an assessment was made, we pulled back the most expensive and least efficient part of this massive ad campaign, which was set to run over the weekend."

-The decision was made after HHS Secretary Tom Price was nominated but before he was confirmed in the Senate, on February 10.
+The decision was made after now former HHS Secretary Tom Price was nominated but before he was confirmed in the Senate, on February 10.
 Nearly eight months on, HHS spending is in the news again, and Price is right at the center of it.

-According to a Politico tally, the secretary has spent more than a million dollars of taxpayer cash -- at least 20% of the department's precious Obamacare ad savings -- on chartered private and military jet trips.
+According to a Politico tally, the outgoing secretary has spent more than a million dollars of taxpayer cash -- at least 20% of the department's precious Obamacare ad savings -- on chartered private and military jet trips.

 "Today, I will write a personal check to the US Treasury for the expenses of my travel on private charter planes," he said in a statement.
 "The taxpayers won't pay a dime for my seat on those planes."